 If you are admitted to a hospital or to a skilled nursing facility for a stay covered by the plan, we will generally cover the cost of your prescription drugs during your stay.
-Once you leave the hospital or skilled nursing facility, the plan will cover your drugs as long as the drugs meet all of our rules for coverage.
-See the previous parts of this section that tell about the rules for getting drug coverage.
-Chapter 6 (What you pay for your Part D prescription drugs) gives more information about drug coverage and what you pay.
+Once you leave the hospital or skilled nursing facility, the plan will cover your prescription drugs as long as the drugs meet all of our rules for coverage described in this chapter.